Kenkyi/High-School-Student-Performance/README.md

 The data used in this analysis comes from the  https://www.kaggle.com/datasets/rabieelkharoua/students-performance-dataset.
 The dataset contains 16 columns and 2,324 rows documenting students' academic performance, along with attributes such as ethnicity, age, study habits, extracurricular activities, and parental support.

+# Dataset
+The dataset description is sourced from the original material.

+"This dataset contains comprehensive information on 2,392 high school students, detailing their demographics, study habits, parental involvement, extracurricular activities, and academic performance.
+The target variable, GradeClass, classifies students' grades into distinct categories, providing a robust dataset for educational research, predictive modeling, and statistical analysis.

+## Study Habits
+•	StudyTimeWeekly: Weekly study time in hours, ranging from 0 to 20.

+•	Absences: Number of absences during the school year, ranging from 0 to 30.

+•	GPA: Grade Point Average on a scale from 2.0 to 4.0, influenced by study habits, parental involvement, and extracurricular activities.

 ## The questions I wanted to answer through my exploratory analysis
 1. How does students' performance vary across different ethnicities and age groups?